ShimShtein/rfcs/text/0003-remove-handle-ca.md

 Next we will add a special controller that will respond to those requests, check for authenticity of the CSR and return a result that could be parsed by the script.

-\[Optional\]
-We can add information to a node that will be passed as part of the CSR, for example we can use a one-time password that will be invalidated upon first CSR validation.
+We will add information to a node that will be passed as part of the CSR.
+The information would be a one-time password set on a Host object and will be invalidated upon first CSR validation.
 This will ensure that each host is registered at most once.
+In order to implement this, we will add the password as part of the PXE template in case of bare metals hosts, in the finish template in case of user-data VM's and in the SSH template in case of SSH based provisioning.
+After the password is delivered to the host, we can configure puppet agent to [add it to the CSR](https://docs.puppet.com/puppet/latest/reference/ssl_attributes_extensions.html#aws-attributes-and-extensions-population-example)

 # Drawbacks
 [drawbacks]: #drawbacks